vaibhav191/TicTacToe/README.md

 - **Game Screen**: The main interface where the game is played, allowing users to compete against the AI or another human.
 - **Settings Screen**: Adjust game settings, including difficulty levels and multiplayer options.
-- **Past Games Screen**: View a history of past games, including date, winner, and difficulty mode.
+- **Records Screen**: View a history of past games, including date, winner, and difficulty mode.

 ## Technical Details